Skip to main content

 Usually the doctor or nurse will take the samples, such as swabs from anywhere you have been kissed, touched or had anything inserted.
 They might also take urine and blood samples and occasionally hair, depending on the information you provide about the assault, and also retain some clothing and other items (if they do they will give you new clothes).

-You can ask to do your own swabs.
-Or you can choose to have only some samples, for example urine or clothing.
+You can choose to only have some samples taken, for example, urine or clothing.

 It's important to have the swabs taken as soon as possible, as forensic evidence will wear and wash away.